pupil-labs/pupil-docs/core/diy/index.md

----
-description: If you are planning on using Pupil exclusively for noncommercial purposes, and are not afraid of hacking, then we have made a guide to help create a Pupil DIY headset.
----

 # DIY

 If you are an individual planning on using Pupil exclusively for noncommercial purposes, and are not afraid of SMD soldering and hacking – then, buy the parts, modify the cameras, and assemble a Pupil DIY headset.
 We have made a guide to help you and a shopping list.

 ::: tip
-<v-icon large color="info">info_outline</v-icon>
 The Pupil DIY Kit is not for commercial use or commercial clients.
 :::